dwightwatson/dwightwatson.com-gatsby/src/markdown/118-asserting-that-an-eloquent-model-soft-deletes.md

 tags: ["laravel", "php", "phpunit", "testing"]
 ---

-Ran into an unpleasant situation recently where I discovered a model that I thought was soft-deleting wasn&#039;t actually - database records were actually being removed.
+Ran into an unpleasant situation recently where I discovered a model that I thought was soft-deleting wasn't actually - database records were actually being removed.
 This meant that a few months of reporting data were thrown off completely and a lot of content was lost forever.

-In addition to adding the `SoftDeletes` trait back to the model I also added tests to ensure this didn&#039;t happen again.
-Here&#039;s a small PHPUnit helper that might help you do the same.
+In addition to adding the `SoftDeletes` trait back to the model I also added tests to ensure this didn't happen again.
+Here's a small PHPUnit helper that might help you do the same.

 ```php
 /**